 How to make a solar oven

-6) Add a graham cracker, marshmallow, and chocolate inside the oven.
+6) Add a graham cracker, marshmallow, and piece of chocolate inside the oven.

 7) Place your oven outside in the sun.
 I taped a wooden skewer to prop the lid open at an ideal angle.